-Proposals to provide and enhance social, sports, exercise and leisure activities that help improve the health and well-being of the community will be encouraged and supported providing they comply with other policies in the Neighbourhood Plan.
-Particular priority will be given to facilities that widen the range of local activities for children, teenagers and older residents.
+Proposals to provide and enhance social, sports, exercise and leisure activities that help improve the health and well-being of the community will be supported providing they comply with other policies in the Neighbourhood Plan.
+Particular support will be given to facilities that widen the range of local activities for children, teenagers and older residents.